romyjw/sns/README.md

 We include MatLab scripts for analytically computing the Fundamental Forms, in ```data/analytic```.

-You may like to use these surfaces for evaluation in your own projects, or use this code as a starting point to design other nice analytic shapes.
-Please give credit if you do! :star2:
+You may like to use these surfaces for evaluation in your own projects, or use this code as a starting point to design other nice shapes.
+Please give credit if you do. :star2:

 ## Citation